 The acquisition of BNL is being financed through a €5.5 billion rights issuance and a €2 billion issuance of hybrid securities, with the balance coming from internal resources.
-After these issuances, BNP Paribas' tier one ratio should stand above 7%.
+On a pro forma basis, which takes into account the acquisition of BNL, the issuance of hybrid securities to finance a part thereof and the purchase of a 51% stake in UrkSibbank (which was finalized in April), the Tier 1 ratio amounted to 7.2% as of March 31, 2006.